Wednesday, December 13, 2023

 I found it as fol.
 4 of text no. 194 in the Drangsong Collection in Mustang, Nepal.
 For more on this collection, look here:

-You can go here and view the entire text:
+You can go here and view the entire text in question:

 The cursive manuscript doesn't have a front title, although in the margins it does have the short title Rab-gnas meaning Consecration.